moteutsch/Practical-OOP/article.markdown

 Most of the operations should speak for themselves, but `getQuestion()` and `getResult()` might not be so clear. `getQuestion()` returns the next question for the user to answer. `getResult` returns an object with information about the number of correct and incorrect answers, and whether the user passed the quiz.

 Before we implement this service, we should define the mapper interface, as the service will need to use it.
-[Create a more specific interface: QuizFinder].
 The service needs two operations: `find()` which returns a single quiz by ID, and `findAll()`.

     <?php